Consultants build confidence and leadership skills.

 Apply Now to be a Leadership Development Consultant

-A complete application packet includes the submission of the 2017-2018 LDC Application Form with a photo and the submission of 2 letters of recommendation from a campus contact and a KD advisor.
-Letters of recommendation should be emailed directly to email@example.com from the recommendation writer.
-A complete application packet should be submitted no later than November 15, 2016.
+A complete application packet includes the submission of the 2018-2019 LDC Application Form with a photo and the submission of two letters of recommendation, one from a campus contact and another from a KD advisor.
+Letters of recommendation are submitted through the LDC application by those providing the recommendations.
+A complete application packet should be submitted no later than Nov.
+15, 2017.

 Applicants should be prepared to provide the following information: